 Diet and fluids: Drink plenty of fluids to replace those lost from sweating and a runny nose.
 Try to eat healthily, including at least five portions of fruit and vegetables every day if possible.

 Most colds are not serious and get better by themselves.
-Contact your surgery or NHS 111 in England & Wales, the Phone First Service in Northern Ireland or NHS24 in Scotland if:
+Contact your surgery or NHS 111 in England and Wales, the Phone First Service in Northern Ireland or NHS24 in Scotland if:

 • You develop a high temperature (above 39°C or 102.2°F), or you feel shivery;